Enova (ENVA)

 5. Revenue Growth

-A company’s long-term sales performance is one signal of its overall quality.
-Any business can put up a good quarter or two, but many enduring ones grow for years.
-Thankfully, Enova’s 21.2% annualized revenue growth over the last five years was excellent.
+A company’s long-term sales performance can indicate its overall quality.
+Any business can experience short-term success, but top-performing ones enjoy sustained growth for years.
+Over the last five years, Enova grew its revenue at an excellent 21% compounded annual growth rate.
 Its growth surpassed the average financials company and shows its offerings resonate with customers, a great starting point for our analysis.

 Enova Quarterly Revenue

 Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
-Enova’s annualized revenue growth of 22.7% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.
+Enova’s annualized revenue growth of 15.3% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.
 Enova Year-On-Year Revenue GrowthNote: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

 6. Pre-Tax Profit Margin